leovt/memory/README.md

 *  GET /game/[id]

-   show the current state of game [id] if the second player has not joined yet, show a link to /game/[id]/join for the second player to join
+   show the current state of game [id]
+   - if the second player has not joined yet, show a link to /game/[id]/join for the second player to join (wait.html)

-*  GET /game/[id]/join

-   show a page to join an existing game if the user (identified by a cookie) is already part of the game then send him back to /game/[id]
+   - if the game is started use main game page (game.html)
+   - if the user has no player cookie and the game has not started, offer him to join the game
+   - if the user has no player cookie but the game has started, refuse with 404 or redirect

 *  POST /game/[id]/join (name=string)